Nonvolatile bistable memory and Ising machine based on Micro-Electro-Mechanical Systems: MEMS memory

 \section{MEMS memory}

-We first consider a system consisting of three plates as shown in Fig.\ref{FigFlip}.
-The outermost two plates are fixed at the position $u_{1}=u_{3}=0$, while the inner plate $u\equiv u_{2}$ can move freely.
+Before we derive the critical voltage of the MEMS Ising machine, i.e., Eq.( \ref{CriticalV}) in the main text, we analyze a similar but simpler system, that is a MEMS memory\cite{Rincon} consisting of three plates as shown in Fig.\ref{FigFlip}.
+The outermost two plates are fixed at the position $ u_{1}=u_{3}=0$, while the inner plate $u\equiv u_{2}$ can move freely.
 There are two stable positions $u=\pm X_{0}$, which can store a binary information.
-It can be used as a binary memory.
+The position of the plate can be read out by measuring the capacitance.
+This can be used as a binary memory.

 We discuss how to flip the stored information.
-We choose the initial state $u=-X_{0}$, as shown in Fig.\ref{FigFlip}(a).
+We choose the initial state $ u=-X_{0}$, as shown in Fig.\ref{FigFlip}(a).
 We apply a voltage between the right and middle plates as shown in Fig.\ref{FigFlip}(b).
 The electrostatic potential is given by

 The static energy is given by

 when we apply a constant voltage $V$ between the right and middle plates.

 The position $u$ is determined by the total potential,